Smadichan/sdpproject2/README.md

 This project is maintained by Danara Smadiyarova and Ruzana Aishuakova from group CSSE-1702.

-In our project we are working on creating a fictional restaraunt where clientы haму an opportunity to reserve a table and pre-submit their order.
+In our project we are working on creating a fictional restaraunt where clients have an opportunity to reserve a table and pre-submit their order.

 We have 5 models with all possible DB relationships.
 They are: